 The girls finished their breakfast in silence, and many of them kept their eyes trained on their laps, as if they were afraid that their aunt would snap at them if she caught them focusing on anything but their meal.
 Dezzy tried to eat with as much grace as she could, and would cringe every time she heard a slurp.
 She was sure that Ettie dropped her fork on purpose, and Dezzy's face heated up as the sound of metal hitting the floor echoed throughout the†room.
 When the meal finally ended, and the girls curtsied to Aunt Rowena, who then excused herself, Dezzy breathed a sigh of relief.
 She decided it was time for a break, and as soon as she could, she put on her warmest cloak and went to the stables.

 "Hello, Dezzy!" he said, coming out from one of the horse's stalls.
 "How are you?"

-"I'm fine," she said, trying not to think about that morning.
+"I'm fine," she said, trying to sound nonchalant and not to think about that morning.

 Dezzy sighed, "You're right.
 I'm not fine."

 "And why not?
 What's happened since we last talked?
 You never did tell me what your father's letter said."